Teamwork makes the deal work. (Or does it?)

 For example, if you opted for the assembly line structure, once your SDR has finished the discovery call, they need to know how and who to pass the deal to.

-One clear element is establishing effective communication and channels that are designated for that communication—specifically.
+One transparent element is establishing effective communication and channels designated for that communication.
 Features like tagging or Workflows (in Close) might be part of that.

 Tagging draws specific teammates into certain deals, and Workflows function like a drip campaign—but for sales activities and outreach.

-You’ll also want to make sure that every time your reps (or leaders, or engineers, or XYZ roles) step into a demo or sales call, they know what’s going on.
+You’ll also want to ensure that your reps (or leaders, or engineers, or XYZ roles) know what's going on every time they step into a demo or sales call.

 They should know:

-Whether your organization is large or small, complex or straightforward, you need a documented process to involve teammates in team selling, and keep the hand-offs from falling through the cracks.
+Whether your organization is large or small, complex or straightforward, you need a documented process to involve teammates in team selling and prevent hand-offs from falling through the cracks.

 Again, the right tools are golden here—but you need to use them within a defined structure.